 Jesse H. Jones Park and Nature Center — Humble, TX

-White sand creek beaches and 8 miles of forest trail 5 miles from Kingwood: Jesse H. Jones Park in Humble is the Kingwood family default — 312 acres with 8-plus miles of trails through mature pine forest and cypress swamp, white sand creek beaches where kids wade in spring-fed water, and a nature center with programming.
+Eight-plus miles of forest trail and wading beaches in Humble: Kingwood neighbors Jesse H. Jones Park in Humble — 312 acres of genuine woodland, 8-plus miles of trail through forest, white sand creek beaches with spring-fed water, and a nature center with family programming.

 Good to know: playground, trails, pavilion.